Syncano/syncano-node/docs/cookbook/web/solutions/weather-bot.md

     To find the token, go to the 'Messenger > Settings > Token Generation' section in your Facebook Application settings panel at https://developers.facebook.com.

     Type in value: EAAbvRMZClZC4YBAL63OHJLSMWwbSKg9BM1eojt2VU0fv95vkgURMjqDqKPUVZCuN3HjNE8fjt2TJfK8Jt68fwVAAltb8JnQjgpcbMHF9eqh2OiH4ZC0ftsJz3h5ZA7wKOWacDOQGte9b9Lhl3KKuvdrJJhIgjZAAeXKgUXmSkEdgZDZD
     Your socket is ready to use!
-Type `npx s socket list` messenger-bot to see docs.
+Type `npx s socket list` messenger-bot to see list of endpoints.
 ```

 #### Creating a "responder" Socket